American exceptionalism: Mobility and welfare

 However, social mobility in the U.S. is lower than in some European Union countries if it is defined by income movements.
 American men born into the lowest income quintile are much more likely to stay there than similar people in the Nordic countries or the United Kingdom.
-Many economists, such as Harvard economist N. Gregory Mankiw, however, state that the discrepancy has little to do with class rigidity; rather, it is a reflection of income disparity: "Moving up and down a short ladder is a lot easier than moving up and down a tall one."
+Many economists, such as Harvard economist N. Gregory Mankiw, state that the discrepancy has little to do with class rigidity; rather, it is a reflection of income disparity: "Moving up and down a short ladder is a lot easier than moving up and down a tall one."
 Recent evidence using more complete non-anonymous datasets shows the U.S. to be among the highest of developed nations in intragenerational income mobility, the change in social position that occurs within someone's life.
 Similar findings have been made regarding occupational mobility in which over time in the U.S. there has been an increase in within lifetime occupational mobility for both men and women across the majority of occupations.

-Regarding public welfare, Richard Rose asked in 1989 whether the evidence shows whether the U.S. "is becoming more like other mixed-economy welfare states, or increasingly exceptional."
-He concluded, "By comparison with other advanced industrial nations America is today exceptional in total public expenditure, in major program priorities, and in the value of public benefits."
+Regarding public welfare, political scientist Richard Rose asked in 1989 if the evidence shows the U.S. "is becoming more like other mixed-economy welfare states, or increasingly exceptional."
+He concludes, "By comparison with other advanced industrial nations America is today exceptional in total public expenditure, in major program priorities, and in the value of public benefits."